-Issue – return resultant set of policy, RSOP, as a user without administrative rights.
+Issue: return a Resultant Set of Policy, RSOP, as a user without full local admin rights.

-Solution: Slap the user name in there.
-Oh and Cd it out to a folder in your profile or in root for easier non UAC protected access, I always make a temp folder in the root of C, old man over here.
+Solution: Fire up the command prompt and slap the username in there!
+Oh and CD to a folder in your profile or in root for easier non UAC protected access.
+I always make a temp folder in the root of C, old man over here.
 Next up use /h for saving output to HTML and make up a filename ending in .html for viewing in a browser.
 More commands here – gpresult commands.
-Launch your newly created file in Internet Explorer if you can and click Allow Blocked Content when prompted.
-There you have it, full computer and user policies for the active but non administrator user!
+Launch your newly created file in Internet Explorer and click Allow Blocked Content when prompted.
+There you have it, full computer and user policies for the current active non administrator user!

-Sample code for outputting RSOP to an HTML file for a non admin user
+Sample command for outputting RSOP to an HTML file for a non admin user

 - Right click and choose Run As Administrator (if you don’t you will not get the full set of policies, even if the logged in user is a local administrator)